Indigo Bunting

 Feeding Behavior

-Forages at all levels from ground up into shrubs and trees.
-Takes insects from leaves, seeds from ground or stems, berries from shrubs.
+Forages at all levels from the ground up into shrubs and trees.
+The Indigo Bunting takes insects from leaves, seeds from the ground or stems, and berries from shrubs.
 Forages alone in summer, in flocks in winter.

 Diet

 Mostly seeds and insects.
-In breeding season feeds mostly on insects and spiders, also some seeds, berries.
+In breeding season, the Indigo Bunting feeds mainly on insects and spiders, and also some seeds and berries.
 Young in the nest are fed mostly insects at first.
-In winter, eats many seeds, also some insects.
+In winter, eats many seeds and also some insects.

 Nesting

-Male establishes territory in spring, defends it with song.
-Male may have more than one mate at a time living on his territory.
-Nest site is usually 1-3' above ground, rarely up to 30' or more, in dense shrub or low tree.
-Late in season, may nest in large weed such as goldenrod.
-Nest (built by female) an open cup of grass, leaves, weeds, bark strips, lined with finer materials.
+The male Indigo Bunting establishes territory in the spring and defends it with song.
+A male may have more than one mate at a time living on his territory.
+Nest site is usually 1-3 ft above ground, rarely up to 30 ft or more, in dense shrub or low tree.
+Late in the season, may nest in large weeds such as goldenrod.
+Nest (built by female) is an open cup of grass, leaves, weeds, bark strips, lined with finer materials.

 Conservation Status

 Does well in brushy rural areas, but not in urbanized areas or regions of intense agriculture.
-Since about 1940s, has extended breeding range to include much of southwest.
+Since the 1940s, the Indigo Bunting has extended its breeding range to include much of the southwest.

 Climate Threats Facing the Indigo Bunting